Ao Nai Wok, Thailand: What to pack, what to wear, and when to go [2024]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types A, B, C and O. Check that you find the correct kind.
-Most adapters currently being sold are simply plug changers and require your electronics to change the voltage themselves.
+A plug adapter that supports outlet types A, B, C and O. Be sure to pick the correct type.
+The vast majority of adapters for sale now are simply plugs and expect your devices to change the voltage themselves.
 If your electronics can't do that they could get destroyed.
-This one should work in most areas.
+This one should work in most countries.

 • Travel pillow